Selectors for the 2003 New Contemporaries Open Call

 Cerith Wyn Evans

-Cerith Wyn Evans graduated from the Royal College of Art in 1984.
+Cerith Wyn Evans (b.
+1958) graduated from the Royal College of Art in 1984.
 He began his career as a video and filmmaker and worked as an assistant to the filmmaker Derek Jarman.
 During the 1980s Wyn Evans made short experimental films that have been screened in Britain and abroad.
 He also collaborated with choreographer Michael Clark.
 In the early 1990s, Wyn Evans began making sculpture and installation.

 Wyn Evans has exhibited extensively in Europe and America including, in 1995, the Hayward Gallery, London, and The British School at Rome.
 More recently, Wyn Evans has had solo shows at the Kunsthaus Glarus, Switzerland (2001) and Georg Kargl, Vienna (2001).
 He presented his acclaimed work 'Cleave 00' for the first time as part of the Art Now series at Tate Britain in 2000 and followed this with 'Cleave 02' in Documenta XI, Kassel in 2002.

 JJ Charlesworth has been writing about contemporary art since he left Goldsmiths college in 1996, where he trained as an artist.

 He now writes regularly on contemporary art for magazines such as Art Monthly, Modern Painters and Contemporary in Britain, and ArtText in America, and has written on art for the Daily Telegraph .
 He teaches and lectures regularly at art colleges in London, and in 2003 was a selector for the Bloomberg New Contemporaries exhibition.